-Obviously there is the metro, however remember if you have a pram this will be a struggle to use.
-There are steps everywhere which means either folding the pram or carrying it up the stairs.
+Obviously there is the metro, however, remember if you have a pram this will be a struggle to use.
+There are steps everywhere which mean either folding the pram or carrying it up the stairs.
 There are also buses, taxis etc. We walked for the whole day which in hindsight was pretty tiring.
 If you get a day ticket for the water taxis then this works out great value.
 It is also good for jumping off and on during the day.
 We would definitely recommend this option if you have young kids.
 It also gives you a different view of the city.

 Where to stay

-We stayed about an hour and half away in La Croix du Vieux Pont which is great place to stay.
+We stayed about an hour and half away in La Croix du Vieux Pont which is a great place to stay.
 However, there are many places in Paris which suit all range of budgets.
 I also know of a few families that have stayed in AirB&B accommodation within the city.

 Where to eat

 You will be spoilt for choice in Paris.
 There are so many places to eat from the posh restaurants to your take away places.
-We had a subway for lunch (across from Notre Dame) and for dinner we ate in a restaurant close to the train station.
+We had a subway for lunch (across from Notre Dame) and for dinner, we ate in a restaurant close to the train station.
 Definitely a wide range of choices for you to choose from.
-You also need to try a French creperie, or a bakery that sells Pain du Chocolat.
+You also need to try a French creperie or a bakery that sells Pain du Chocolat.
 They are amazing!